Myanmar ruling party concedes as Suu Kyi heads for poll landslide

 "We lost," Union Solidarity and Development Party (USDP) acting chairman Htay Oo told Reuters a day after the Southeast Asian country's first free nationwide election in a quarter of a century.

-By late afternoon on Monday, vendors outside the headquarters of the National League for Democracy (NLD) in the commercial capital Yangon were selling red T-shirts with Suu Kyi's face and the words "We won".
+By late afternoon on Monday, vendors outside the headquarters of the National League for Democracy (NLD) in Yangon were selling red T-shirts with Suu Kyi's face and the words "We won".

 The election commission was announcing the results of Sunday's election as they trickled in, constituency by constituency.
 Suu Kyi's party won 49 of the first 54 seats declared for the lower house, where 330 seats were contested.